Hisham546/WallpaperGallery/README.md

 # WallpaperGallery  is an application builded for finding best wallpapers
-A wallpaper app written in native android(java)
+A wallpaper app written in native android using java

-pexel api for getting walls.
+Wallpapers are fetching from pexel